FOR THE FOLLOWING WATER INQUIRIES PLEASE CALL 845-651-7815

 SYSTEM IMPROVEMENTS

 During 2018, it was discovered that major repairs and improvements were needed at the water treatment facility.
-Many improvements were completed during 2019 and 2020, others began and engineering studies and reports that are still being written, will dictate quite a few more yet to come in the years to follow.
-A complete rebuild of our drinking water treatment facility is in design and approval stages and groundbreaking may begin as early as 2023.
+Many improvements were completed during 2019 and 2020, others began, and engineering studies and reports were written up.
+A complete rebuild of our drinking water treatment facility has been designed and groundbreaking has begun as of the spring of 2024.

 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead and copper, volatile organic compounds, total trihalomethanes, and synthetic organic compounds as outlined by the State.
 The table presented depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA’s Safe Drinking Water Hotline (800-426-4791), http://www.epa.gov/safewater/lead, or the Orange County Department of Health @ 845-291-2331.